HACC2018/ohia.ai/client/README.md

 # ohia.ai App Client

-This README has a lot of steps between installation and running instructions.
+This README has multiple steps between installation and execution instructions.
 There are three ways you can follow the steps:
 1. Follow all the steps in order as written if you would like to run the client on your browser and the iOS simulator.
 1. Or you can follow, in order as written, *only* the **required** and **browser** steps if you would like to run the client on your browser.
 1. Lastly, you can choose the second option for now, and then later on, you can install the **iOS**-specific steps, in order as written.